A Post-Keynesian Approach

 Chapter 5: Money Creation, Employment and Economic Stability: The Monetary Theory of Unemployment and Inflation

-Alain Parguez INTRODUCTION This contribution should be read as the core of two chapters of a forthcoming book co-authored with Jean-Gabriel Bliek and Olivier Giovannoni, the provisional title being ‘Money creation, employment and economic stability’.
+5. Money creation, employment and economic stability: the monetary theory of unemployment and inflation Alain Parguez INTRODUCTION This contribution should be read as the core of two chapters of a forthcoming book co-authored with Jean-Gabriel Bliek and Olivier Giovannoni, the provisional title being ‘Money creation, employment and economic stability’.
 It is the outcome of a converging set of events which dismissed my previous doubts.
 First, a discussion with Bliek at the European Investment Bank (Luxembourg) convinced me that it was possible to shake the faith of true policy makers in a ‘hard-squeeze economic policy’ by explaining the core principles of modern monetary economy, as long as they are sustained by hard empirical studies.
 Next, I became aware of a converging set of criticisms arising from economists of various orientations: the monetary circuit theory is not worthy of attention because it is not embodied in any models; it cannot explain what a sensible economic policy should be because it ignores the stock dimension and, worst of all, it postulates full employment (Kregel, 2006; Accoce and Mouakil, 2007).
 I shall ignore the last accusation since most of my previous work has dealt with explanations of unemployment.
 I do not understand why emphasizing money exists to remove the scarcity constraint is tantamount to a super-postWalrasian or Say-like theory.
 It is true that I reject the Keynesian liquidity preference theory (I am not the only one) but only because it lacks sensible foundations in a true monetary economy.
-As for ignorance of the ‘stock dimensions’ and thus the role of capacity utilization, the reproach is illfounded.
-It is...
+As for ignorance of the ‘stock...

 You are not authenticated to view the full text of this chapter or article.